Deputy Sheriff [Entry Level]

 1. Physical Ability Test (PAT)

-Candidates must pass a PAT based on the physical requirements for the Deputy Sheriff I position.
+Candidates must pass a PAT based on the physical requirements for the Deputy Sheriff [Entry Level] position.
 A description of the PAT will be issued at a later date to candidates who are placed on the eligible list and are not exempt from taking the PAT.
 The PAT is pass/fail.
-In lieu of the PAT, candidates may submit a valid Work Sample Test Battery (WSTB) PAT score to the San Francisco Sheriff’s Department Personnel Unit after they are contacted by the Personnel Unit about the PAT.
+In lieu of the PAT, candidates may submit a valid Work Sample Test Battery (WSTB) PAT score to the San Francisco Sheriff’s Office Personnel Unit after they are contacted by the Personnel Unit about the PAT.
 Official WSTB scores must include the full name of the applicant, date the PAT was taken and the passing score on valid agency documentation.
-Official verification must be submitted directly to the San Francisco Sheriff’s Department Personnel Unit prior to the candidate’s scheduled PAT date and time.
+Official verification must be submitted directly to the San Francisco Sheriff’s Office Personnel Unit prior to the candidate’s scheduled PAT date and time.

 2. Oral Interview